One of our cats had epilepsy since she was a tiny kitten, so we became very familiar with the signs of a seizure.

 The simplest analogy to explain what causes epilepsy is that of a short circuit in the wiring of the brain.
-A signal starts from point 'A' heading for point 'B' and part way there, hits an open gap, or roadblock, but the signal keeps trying anyway to get through; it may then try to find another path, and eventually spreads throughout the brain.
+A signal starts from point 'A' heading for point 'B' and partway there, it hits an open gap, or roadblock, but the signal keeps trying anyway to get through; it may then try to find another path, and it eventually spreads throughout the brain.

 Afterwards, they may be confused, dazed, and very certainly tired and sore.
 (I used to have a neighbor with the condition, and he described coming out of a seizure as feeling as if he'd been run over by a Mack truck; every muscle in his body ached.)

 How Can I Tell If It's a Seizure?

 First, you need to be familiar enough with your kitty to recognize unusual behavior or actions.
 Cats do dream, and they can be twitching in their sleep, as they dream of catching something.

 A seizure looks different, however.
 A mild seizure is sometimes barely noticeable; it may be only rapid blinking of the eyes a few times and/or the twitching or shaking of a single paw.
 If you are not looking at the cat, you may not even notice it happening.

 The video just below shows this type of seizure.
 That cat's problem was caused by diabetic shock, according to the owner.
 There are many other causes as well.
 Some of the causes may be:

 - trauma (this is what happened to our cat; trauma from anesthesia overdose)

 In the absence of any of these conditions, it is quite rare in young cats.

 A Mild Type of Seizure